Gaumont East Ham

 The Premier Super Cinema was taken over by Provincial Cinematograph Theatres (PCT) who were themselves taken over by Gaumont British in February 1929.
 It was re-named Gaumont from 21st April 1952.

 The Gaumont was closed by the Rank Organisation on 6th April 1963 with Stanley Baker in “Yesterday’s Enemy” and Guy Rolfe in “Stranglers of Bombay”.

 It was converted into a Top Rank Bingo Club, which in recent years has been a Mecca Bingo Club.
 This was closed in January 2005 and there are plans for demolition and re-development for a supermarket.
-However, because it is a remarkable example of an early ‘super’ cinema, virtually unaltered, there is talk of applying for a Listed status to be placed on the building.
+However, because it was a remarkable example of an early ‘super’ cinema, virtually unaltered, there was talk of applying for a Listed status to be placed on the building.

 Sadly this was not to be and the cinema was demolished in March 2009.

 Just login to your account and subscribe to this theater